felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 = Improving the ToPoVis Code

+// TODO: passt die position hier?
+#include "../../figs/triangulation_artifacts/sparse/artefacts.typ"

 == Dealing with Numerical Artifacts

-With the original version of ToPoVis some numerical artifacts could be observed in the contour plots as can be seen in @fig:artifacts:contour_artifacts.
+With the original version of ToPoVis some numerical artifacts could be observed in the contour plots as can be seen in @fig:numerical_artifacts.
 The artifacts are particularly severe at the edges of plots in CHEASE geometry.
 This made it harder to study small scale turbulences in these areas.
 Fixing these artifacts is the original motivation underlying this thesis.